code for loading the format for the notebook

 method and will produce the next value when we call next()

 on it.
-If there are no further items, it raises the StopIteration
+If there are no more items, it raises StopIteration

 exception.__iter__